bigbrett/wolfHSM-docs/src/chapter05-client-library.md

 ## The Client Context

-The client context structure (`whClientContext`) holds the runtime state of the client and represents the enpoint of the connection with the server.
+The client context structure (`whClientContext`) holds the runtime state of the client and represents the endpoint of the connection with the server.
 There is a one-to-one relationship between client and server contexts, meaning an application that interacts with multiple servers will need multiple client contexts - one for each server.
 Each client API function takes a client context as an argument, indicating which server connection the operations will correspond to.
 If familiar with wolfSSL, the client context structure is analogous to the `WOLFSSL` connection context structure.

 ### Initializing the client context